GNU-Ymir/Documentations/modules/README.md

 `relative::path::to::file`.

-The name of a module is defined by the first line of the source code, by the line keyword `mod`.
+The name of a module is defined by the first line of the source code, by keyword `mod`.
 If this line is not given by the user, the path of the module will only be the file name, so you will not always be able to import the module, depending on its relative path.